 Henry Ellis

-I have broad experience working with my private clients, and in the UK NHSMindcrisis centreUniversity and LGBTQI services.
+I have broad experience working with my private clients, as well as work places such as the NHS, Mind, crisis centre, University and LGBTQI services.
 My work has also included initial assessments, life coaching, conflict resolution, risk management, mental health first aid, workshops (e.g. stress management, emotional intelligence) and referrals to other support agencies (esp. in relation to complex mental health problems and/or addiction).
-I am currently focusing on my work with private clients, individuals and couples, working mainly online and face-face.
+I am currently focusing on writing and my work with private clients, working mainly online.
 I would describe my therapeutic approach as integrative, relational and experiential – based on ideas and practices from different schools of thought and cultures.

 I have completed the following postgraduate qualifications: Master’s Degree (MA) in Integrative Psychotherapy/ Counselling, and Advanced post MA Diploma in Existential Psychotherapy (ADEP), following my undergraduate studies in Psychology and Design/Art.
-I have written published academic work, and have held in the past professional registrations with the UKCP, and the British Association for Counselling and Psychotherapy (BACP) and abide by their Code of Ethics.
+I have written published academic work, and have held in the past professional registrations with the UKCP, and the British Association for Counselling and Psychotherapy (BACP) and continue to abide by their Code of Ethics.
 My integrative training in psychotherapy has been based on philosophy and informed by diverse theories, including existential/phenomenological, psychoanalytical, humanistic, transpersonal, mindfulness and cognitive-behavioural (CBT) approaches to therapy.

 Here’s also my Linked-in profile: https://www.linkedin.com/in/leo-dolias-42a7821a/